HarryBeadle/speedcrunch/doc/src/reference/basic.rst

     The function only accepts dimensionless arguments.

 Special
 -------

 .. function:: erf(x)

-    Computes the error function, evaluated in `x`.
+    Compute the error function, evaluated in ``x``.
 The error function is closely related to the Gaussian cumulative density function.

     Note that currently only real arguments are allowed.
 Furthermore, the function only accepts dimensionless arguments.

 .. function:: erfc(x)

-    Computes the complementary error function, evaluated in `x`.
-The complementary error function is defined by ``erfc(x) = 1 - erf(x)``
+    Compute the complementary error function, evaluated in ``x``.
+The complementary error function is defined by ``erfc(x) = 1 - erf(x)``.

     Note that currently only real arguments are allowed.
 Furthermore, the function only accepts dimensionless arguments.

 .. function:: gamma(x)

     Evaluates the gamma function (frequently denoted by the Greek letter Γ).
-The gamma function is an analytic extension to the factorial operation, defined on real numbers as well.
-The relation between factorial and gamma function is given by Γ(n) = (n - 1)!.
+The gamma function is an analytic extension to the factorial operation which is defined on real numbers as well.
+The relation between factorial and the gamma function is given by *Γ(n) = (n - 1)!*.

     Note that currently only real arguments are allowed.
 Furthermore, the function only accepts dimensionless arguments.

-    The computation of the factorial operation is in fact done by a call of :func:`gamma`.
-This means that in SpeedCrunch factorials of non-integer numbers are allowed.
+    The computation of the factorial operation is in fact implemented via :func:`gamma`.
+This means that in SpeedCrunch, factorials of non-integer numbers are allowed.

 .. function:: lngamma(x)

     Computes ``ln(abs(gamma(x)))``.
-As the gamma function grows extremely quickly, it is sometimes easier to work with its logarithm instead. :func:`lngamma` allows much larger arguments, that would otherwise overflow :func:`gamma`.
+As the gamma function grows extremely quickly, it is sometimes easier to work with its logarithm instead. :func:`lngamma` allows much larger arguments that would otherwise overflow :func:`gamma`.

     Note that currently only real arguments are allowed.
 Furthermore, the function only accepts dimensionless arguments.